mm80843/T3.5/docs/bp_1.md

 ### Capabilities

-To implement this measure a number of preconditions come to the fore such as the smart lockers themselves, the placement of these lockers, a mobile app helping both the businesses and their customer to track and manage the delivery of goods as well as a robust logistic plan in order to make the delivery not only cost-effective but also flexible.
+A number of prerequisites are needed to implement this measure.
+These include the smart lockers themselves, the placement of these lockers, a mobile app to help both businesses and their customers track and manage the delivery of goods, and a robust logistics plan to make delivery not only cost-effective but also flexible.

 ### Restrictions and limitations